CovertLab/WholeCellEcoliRelease/README.md

 ## Setup

-See [docs/README.md](docs/README.md) for docs on how to set up and run the model.
+See [docs/README.md](docs/README.md) for more info on setting up and running the model.

-In short, there are two alternative ways to set up to run the model: inside a Docker container vs. in a carefully constructed `pyenv` virtual environment.
+In short, there are two alternative setups to run the model: inside a Docker container vs. in a manually constructed `pyenv` virtual environment.

 ## Quick start